mickaphd/SimpleCookie/README.md

 ## Privacy Policy

 SimpleCookie does not collect any data, and there is no analytics or telemetry in the code.
-This is just an open-source hobby project by an indie dev (I'm not even a developer; I'm a researcher!) who is concerned about privacy.
+This is just an open-source hobby project designed at the begining just for myself, an indie dev (I'm not even a developer; I'm a researcher!) who is concerned about privacy.
 SimpleCookie uses the following permissions to work properly: all_urls (for domain aggregation), browsingData (to clean up the dust!), cookies (of course!), tabs (to identify the active and closed tabs), contextualIdentities (for the containers), and storage (to store the settings).

 ## Issues